 A new way of designing and managing services based on design thinking and systems thinking

 Do you have this sense that we struggle to realise why our public services don’t seem to work very well, and why we keep implementing change programmes every few years?
 Why some citizens seem to be having a more difficult time?
-And why costs of delivery are always increasing?
+And why demand and costs of delivery are always increasing?

-There were people in the 1980's who (rightly) thought that the public sector should move from its bloated bureaucratic paradigm, to one more defined by the success from the private sector, called New Public Management (NPM).
+There were people in the 1980's (Margaret Thatcher) who (rightly) thought that the public sector should move from its bloated bureaucratic paradigm, to one more defined by the success from the private sector, called New Public Management (NPM).
 They thought that it should (wrongly) embrace:

 Who would not disagree with this?
 The public sector was the butt of jokes, and there were stories of waste everywhere.
 Something new was needed, and quickly.